mhausenblas/katacoda-scenarios/linkerd2/demo-app.md

 Finally, it’s time to install a demo application and add it to the service mesh.

-Fetch the demo, add conduit to it and apply to your cluster:
+Fetch the demo, add Linkerd2 to it and apply it to your cluster using the following commands:

 `wget  https://raw.githubusercontent.com/runconduit/conduit-examples/master/emojivoto/emojivoto.yml`{{execute}}